Exercises

 | | |

-statement all by itself ends the current line and goes to the next line.
++ - + - +A print statement all by itself ends the current line and goes to the next line.

 Write another function

-to draw a similar grid with four rows and four columns.
+four_by_four_gridto draw a similar grid with four rows and four columns.

 Write a more generic function

-that draws a similar grid withrows
+x_by_y_grid(rows, cols)that draws a similar grid withrowsrows andcolscolumns.

 Last updated